sinnie/learn_web_dev/node/cors.md

 JSON-P is an early and limited solution to cross-origin sharing.
 Fortunately, we have better options now.
 There are still APIs that use JSON-P, but it's being phased out by the industry in favor of __CORS__.

 ## CORS Security Model
 CORS is a technique for relaxing the same-origin policy, which allows Javascript on the remote web application to consume a REST API served from a different origin.
-And assuming, of course that each side has allowed for the CORS specification.
+And assuming, of course, that each side has allowed for the CORS specification.

 * The CORS specification defines two distinct use cases:
   * __Simple requests__ = This use case applies if we use `HTTP` `GET`, `HEAD` and `POST` methods.
 In the case of `POST` methods, only content types with the following values are supported: `text/plain`, `application/x-www-form-urlencoded`, and `multipart/form-data`.